-The stock market just hit an all time high and real estate values continue rising rapidly.
+The stock market hit an all-time high and real estate values continue rising rapidly.
 Investors could not be happier.
-The day I refer to, of course, is October 9, 2007 when the S&P closed at its new record of 1565.15.
-What followed was a bull run in commodities culminating on July 11, 2008 when oil hit its high of $147.27 on dollar weakness and insatiable raw material demand from China.
-By January of 2009, oil dropped to almost $30 a barrel, the dollar was much stronger as seemingly everyone flocked to its perceived safety, and the worldwide economy would begin digging out slowly from the depths of the credit crisis.
+The day I refer to is October 9, 2007, when the S&P closed at its new record of 1565.15.
+What followed was a bull run in commodities culminating on July 11, 2008, when oil hit its high of $147.27 on dollar weakness and insatiable raw material demand from China.
+By January 2009, oil dropped to almost $30 a barrel, the dollar was much stronger as seemingly everyone flocked to its perceived safety, and the worldwide economy began digging out slowly from the depths of the credit crisis.
 The S&P would drop below 700 points.

-Currently, we are still digging out of that hole in a number of areas but hitting all time highs yet again in equities.
-Real estate values seem to be stabilizing.
-Unlike the credit crisis where retail investors and banks leveraged themselves it seems the Fed balance sheet is providing the fuel for the rally now.
-The lesson history tells us from even this recent period is that different asset classes perform well at different times and things can change VERY quickly.
-This is especially true with the rate at which information travels now through the internet on most every phone, high speed trading platforms, and Twitter.
+We are still digging out of that hole in several areas but hitting all-time highs yet again in equities.
+In addition, real estate values seem to be stabilizing.
+Unlike the credit crisis, where retail investors and banks leveraged themselves, the Fed balance sheet seems to be fueling the rally now.
+The lesson history tells us from this recent period is that different asset classes perform well at other times, and things can change quickly.
+This is especially true with the rate at which information travels now through the internet on almost every phone, high-speed trading platform, and Twitter.